iridium-browser/website/downloads/windows.md

 [64-bit Download](https://downloads.iridiumbrowser.de/windows/iridiumbrowser-latest-x64.zip "download Portable 64-bit Version"){:.button .small .fit .download1 .icon .fa-download}
 </div>
 **Please note!**
 <strong>* </strong>= Running Iridium portable version works out of the box.
-As a recommendation we recommend to create a shortcut using the
+We recommend to create a shortcut using the
 <code>--user-data-dir=/IridiumUserData</code>
 configuration option to store the user data to the preferred location (like a USB stick, etc.)
 </div></div>